jayelrey7/v-supplychain-restaurants-oldqb/README.md

 ### Warehouse Script
 - **Warehouse Configuration:** Set up and manage warehouses with forklifts, pallets, delivery markers, trucks, and trailers.
 - **Box Carrying:** Customize the prop used for carrying boxes during deliveries to match your server's theme.
+- **job specific** - Grime Job is the only job that can access the menu and accept orders.
+- Only players who are part a business in the business.businesses section can sell items to the sales ped (work in progress)

 ### Restaurant Script
 - **Restaurant Management:** Define multiple restaurants with customizable names, job roles, delivery points, and more.